Aegean Neolithic and Bronze Age Civilizations:

 A Bronze Age Success Story

 The Minoans were the first Europeans to construct paved cobblestone roads.
-Their society included highly-skilled artisans and engineers and they were excellent ship builders and sailors.
-Their maritime empire included Spain and parts of modern day Turkey, the Middle East, and Egypt.
+Their society included highly skilled artisans and engineers, and they were excellent ship builders and sailors.
+Their maritime empire included Spain and parts of modern-day Turkey, the Middle East, and Egypt.

-As far as we know they were the first Europeans to use a written language.
+As far as we know, they were the first Europeans to use a written language.
 They wrote in a hieroglyphic script known as Linear A, which has as yet to be deciphered, so like the Indus Valley civilization, we can only deduce what their lives were like from the architecture, art and objects they left behind.

-But they left a wealth of evidence: uniquely creative palaces, frescoes, pottery and seals which indicates a prosperous, peaceful society, whose people lived in intimate harmony with nature.
+But they left a wealth of evidence: uniquely creative palaces, frescoes, pottery and seals which indicate a prosperous, peaceful society, whose people lived in intimate harmony with nature.
 But, as Dr. Nanno Marinatos says, “At the same time, there is no shrinking from realism and violence.
 You have the ideal and the reality of life juxtaposed, and it is just a beautiful way of looking at life.”
 It appears to be one where women enjoyed equal status with men, if not higher.

 Trade and Influence